melaniedoerr/AiptasiaProbioticBacteria/README.md

 ## Citation

-If you use this code or data, please cite the manuscript above.
+If you use this code or data, please cite the thesis above.

 ## Running nf-core/ampliseq